nikitavoloboev/data/books/books.md

 - [The Open Book Project](https://github.com/joeycastillo/The-Open-Book) - Open-source, DRM-free Kindle alternative. ([HN](https://news.ycombinator.com/item?id=23584885))
 - [Ask HN: How do you take notes when reading a book?
 (2020)](https://news.ycombinator.com/item?id=23596471)
 - [Readwise](https://readwise.io/) - Makes it easy to revisit and learn from your ebook & article highlights.
+- [Penguin Random House](https://www.penguinrandomhouse.com/) - Committed to publishing great books, connecting readers and authors globally, and spreading the love of reading.